tango-controls/rest-api/docs/general.md

 __IMPLEMENTATION NOTE:__ any exception that can be handled on the server side must be handled, i.e. a proper JSONObject must be returned.

+### 401

+Unauthorized request -- client has failed to provide valid credentials

 ### 404

 Resource does not exist e.g. `GET devices/x/y/z` should return status code 404 if `x/y/z` is not defined in th Tango db.

-### 408

-In case tango request failed with CORBA.TIMEOUT exception

 ### 500